 As a part of our partnership with Family Action, we're offering up to 20 hours of volunteering a year to support their helpline service FamilyLine through mentoring and befriending.

-We caught up with Jo Lean, our social responsibility executive who’s one of our first volunteers….
+In 2021 we caught up with Jo Lean, our social responsibility executive who was one of our first volunteers….

 So, Jo, what’s your role at LV=?

 I’m a Social Responsibility Executive, which means I look after all of the charity and community activity for LV= General Insurance.

 We partnered with Family Action in March this year, to help us do more to support our communities locally and nationally.
 We already do a lot of great charity work close to our offices, but Family Action will help us reach out to even more people in need across the UK.

 During the pandemic we know that people, communities and charities have been going through a really difficult time, so we wanted to put our heart into building better lives for them.
 Not only can we support Family Action financially and through volunteering, but they can support us with a program of events, experienced advice, and the support we need to help understand how we can really support our communities through their existing services.

 Why did you sign up to be a Family Action volunteer?

 During lockdown I haven’t been able to do as much in the charity space as I would usually do, with fun runs and fundraising being almost impossible, so volunteering is another way we can support charities with our own time and skills.
 Having a bit of spare time in the evenings meant it was the perfect fit for me, plus, I get to learn a whole new load of skills and meet new people.

 I have a work mentor and I know how that relationship has been beneficial to me, so I wanted to use what I’m learning to give back to someone else who needs a bit of extra support.

 What will you be doing as a volunteer?